 First I want to put a disclaimer out there and tell you that I am not a songwriter, singer, or professional music reviewer but I have earned over $400 from this company doing this in my spare time.
 I am a music lover and I like to listen to all sorts of genres of music and that is why I love writing reviews for Slicethepie.
 Having said that, I do want to share with you a few tips on how I write reviews for this company and how you can incorporate this same technique or strategy into your reviews as well.
-Not only will help you to get a higher ranking, earn more money, get your payout faster, and keep your account active but it will also be beneficial for the artists.
-An honest, detailed review will help them to see where they need to make improvements in their lyrics, vocals, or songs in general.

-If you like watching such shows as The Voice, American Idol, or The X Factor, you can somewhat mimic their comments and critic of the singers that perform on the show and basically be your own judge.
-Picture yourself or put yourself in the mindset of a judge on one of these shows when you are listening to the songs on Slicethepie.
+If you like watching such shows as The Voice, American Idol, or The X Factor, you can somewhat mimic their comments and criticism of the singers that perform on the show and basically be your own judge.
+Picture yourself in the mindset of a judge on one of these shows when you are listening to the songs on Slicethepie.
 Of course, you will be critiquing the overall song in general but you can get an idea and perspective on how to judge the vocals in the songs on Slicethepie.

 Here are some of the elements that make up a song that you will want to consider when you are doing a music review for Slicethepie.